All You Need On Your Doorstep!

-At The House of Bread we have a great range of local facilities on our doorstep (including Local Pubs you can walk to) or just a small drive away.
-As well as the information on this page we have also produced a Local Map to help you find your way around.
+At The House of Bread we have a great range of local facilities on our doorstep (including LOCAL PUBS (many dog friendly and doing food) you can walk to) and great local produce providers.
+As well as the information on this page we have also produced a LOCAL MAP to help you find your way around.

 Berry Hill Post Office & Stores

-In Berry Hill there is also a take-away, a hairdressers and a chemist.
+In Berry Hill there is also a take-away and hairdressers.

 There is also The Dairy (newsagents and food shop) which is open a little later (until 9.00pm most nights).
 To get to The Dairy come to the front of the house, turn left, past the church and left again.
 The Dairy will be on your right.